atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ## Attachment

-Prior to 1.0.0, attachments were a separate type and could only be a set of key-value pairs:
+In 0.11.0, attachments were a separate type and could only be a set of key-value pairs:

 ```c
 // publish message with attachment